 Having a larger unit offering this level of care in Bakersfield means more burn survivors can be treated locally, reducing the need to transfer to hospitals out of the area.

-The comprehensive center at Memorial Hospital will offer:
+The comprehensive center at Memorial Hospital offers:

 Experts in Burn Care

 Grossman Burn Centers are plastic surgery-based medical centers of excellence specializing in the comprehensive treatment of burns - from acute care and reconstruction, to rehabilitation and psychological counseling.
 Grossman Burn Centers have earned a world-wide reputation as the innovative leaders in burn treatment.
-Many pioneering innovative techniques which are now standard practice in the treatment of many burns were developed by founder Dr. A. Richard Grossman.

 At Grossman Burn Centers, the goal is not merely to ensure survival, but to restore burn survivors to as close to their pre-injury condition as possible – functionally, emotionally and cosmetically, in a nurturing, compassionate environment.